 March and April, 2020 brought another Team GO Rocket Special Research and this time Giovanni captured the Legendary beast, Entei!
-By completing the Special Research: The Shadowy Threat Grows, you can defeat Giovanni, rescue Shadow Entei, and Purify the Legendary Beast.
-This is the last Team GO Rocket monthly Special Research until September, 2020, but as of July 10, players can encounter Shadow Suicune, as well as new lineups for the Team GO Rocket Leaders, and even Jesse and James!
+By completing the Special Research: The Shadowy Threat Grows, you can defeat Giovanni, rescue a Shadow Legendary Pokémon, and move on to the newest and final Special Research of the year, An Inter-egg-sting Development!
+Even more exciting, for a limited time only, Giovanni has captured Shadow Mewtwo, the most powerful Pokémon in all of Pokémon Go!

 Based on the original antagonists of Pokémon, Team Rocket is an infamous criminal organization led by Giovanni.
 The group seeks to steal valuable Pokémon and force those Pokémon to further Giovanni's endeavors.
 In Pokémon Go, the group is much of the same, known as Team GO Rocket.
 Basically, they're the bad guys who've been missing from the game since day one.
 Once a month, you can complete a Special Research to take on their leader, Giovanni and potentially rescue a Legendary Shadow Pokémon from him.
 While these Special Research lines don't expire, you can only complete one a month, even if you haven't completed past months.

 Probably but, unlike some other Special Research, players must complete specific Special Research lines to begin The Shadowy Threat Grows.
 If you haven't completed the previous Team GO Rocket Special Research lines, you'll have to finish those first.
 Fortunately, A Troubling Situation is pretty quick, and we have a guide that will walk you through it fast.
 Looming in the Shadows, A Challenging Development, The Take-Over Continues, and A Professor's Work is Never Done take longer - one month each, to be exact.

 You must also be at least Level eight to begin this Special Research.